bluerobotics/bluerobotics.github.io/thrusters/index.md

 ###Connecting the BlueESC

-To be completed.
+The BlueESC must be pre-installed on the T100 Thruster.

 ##How to Cut and Strip the Cable

 The thruster comes with a tough urethane-jacketed cable.
 This is great for use underwater, but it can be a little difficult to remove the jacket from the wires if you want to cut the cable to a shorter length.
 During production, we use a thermal wire strippers, but the jacket can also be removed with a razor blade or hobby knife.
+[Check out the cable stripping tutorial with pictures here](/tutorials/cable-stripping)

 **Tools Needed:**